turnipsi/mdl/README.md

     language itself with Tcl or some other such scripting language (extension language must provide a "safe"-mode to evaluate expressions)
-  - provide a library than can be linked to by other programs
+  - provide a library that can be linked to by other programs
   - use OpenBSD default license or public domain
   - be portable across *BSDs and Linux, possibly others
   - be an old-school unix program, do not follow latest trends